 Here's a clip from ASP with the hardware summary info:

-Apple's 2009 Mac Pro pages have a lot better photos than my quick snaps, but here's a few.
+Apple's Mac Pro pages had a lot better photos than my quick snaps, but here's a few.

 Here's a front and rear pix of the CPU tray (slides out after flipping latches open):

 The OEM memory (6x1GB dimms) were Nanya labeled.
 Photo below is after installing OWC's 12GB (6x2GB) upgrade.
 (Later/better photo to show mystery connector.)